Vend AT THE

 Each event hosted by Making Local Markets is covered under general liability insurance up to $1,000,000 as required by most venues and cities.
 This is to cover the event as a whole and may not cover your individual business should something major happen.

-In order to help facilitate someone getting a booth space who would not ordinarily be able to do so, there will be at least 1 scholarship booth available at each core Making Local Market.
+In order to help facilitate someone getting a booth space who would not ordinarily be able to do so, there will be at least 1 scholarship booth available at each core Making Local Market [these are the market dates in Downtown Bothell, only, not any separate event or festival like Crow Fest or the Tree Lighting].

 REQUIREMENTS: